Stock market today: Wall Street dips as energy stocks, Home Depot weigh

 They’re under the microscope because resilient spending by U.S. households has been one of the main positives keeping the economy from sliding into a recession.
 If it buckles, a recession may be assured, and the pressure is on because measures of confidence among shoppers have been on the decline.

-Other areas of the economy have already cracked under the weight of much interest rates meant to bring down inflation, such as manufacturing.
+Manufacturing and other areas of the economy have already cracked under the weight of higher interest rates meant to bring down inflation.

 A separate report on Tuesday said that spending at U.S. retailers across the country broadly rose last month, but not by as much as economists expected.